rehierl/node-tree-outliner/3-0-0-associations.md

 Obviously, additional rules are required to limit the scope of a section because the last node entered would otherwise have to be associated with all the sections declared inside of the whole node tree.

-**TODO** -
-there can be no empty sections, if sectioning nodes belong to their sections

-### States of a section

-Certain rules are required that can be used to determine when it is no longer allowed to associate nodes with a section.
-Similar to binary streams, sections can be seen to be either "open" or "closed" for associations:

-* Nodes must be associated with a section, if it is considered to be "open".
-* No more associations are allowed, if a section is considered to be "closed".

-* A section is fully defined once it is closed.
-*

-However, the very first node that must be associated with a section does not necessarily have to be strictly subsequent to the section's sectioning node.
-That is, a section must be allowed to have a delayed start.

-* The first child of any node is strictly subsequent to it.
-* If any node has no child, then its next sibling (or some other node) is strictly subsequent to it.
-* If a sectioning node `sn` has a child and a next sibling, and if this next sibling has to become the first node of `sn`'s section, then that first node is not strictly subsequent to `sn`.

 ### available events